FiuuPayment/Telegram-FiuuDeveloperForum/README.md

 ### Rule #11.
 No Sharing of PII or Sensitive Data
 To protect the privacy of all members and merchants, do not share any PII such as NRIC or merchant's secret key, or credit/debit card numbers which will result in financial loss of the victims.

+### Rule #12.
+Readible Display Name
+Only users with readible/pronouncible display name will be accepted into the group.